justinherman42/Data_Science_Projects/R/New_York_times_webscrape/README.md

 + I really wanted to go further with this, and may do so at a later time.
     + How does the media portray terrorist acts differently depending upon race and religion?
     + Can sentiment analysis lead to some understanding of the bias presented in one of the most respected newspapers in the world?
+    + How has 9/11 affected reporting on the topic of domestic terrorism?
-    + A deeper dive and even more interesting would involve combining the Times API data with opinion polls on the topic.
-This may provide some clarity over establishing if news mirrors the publics sentiment, or if public sentiment is driven by what is reported
+    + A deeper dive could involve combining the Times API data with opinion polls on the topic of terrorism.
+This may provide some clarity over establishing if news mirrors the publics sentiment, or if public sentiment is driven by what is reported.